Nuclei-Software/nuclei-sdk/doc/source/develop/buildsystem.rst

    * - debug
      - build and debug application with selected configuration
    * - run_qemu
-     - run application on qemu machine with selected configuration
+     - run application on `Nuclei Qemu Evalsoc`_ machine with selected configuration
    * - run_xlspike
-     - run application on xlspike with selected configuration
+     - **internal used only**, run application on xlspike with selected configuration
+   * - run_xlmodel
+     - run application on `Nuclei Near Cycle Model`_ with selected configuration
    * - size
      - show program size